hilaldfzn/os232/links.md

 * [Cyber-Security-Learning-Resources](https://dimasma0305.github.io/Cyber-Security-Learning-Resources/Resource_List/Link_Bermanfaat/) --- There are several comprehensive materials along with various links that can be used as resources in the field of cyber security.

 * [Pointers (Important Questions)](https://www.youtube.com/watch?v=cEphEIMaqms&ab_channel=NesoAcademy) --- In this video, you'll find a collection of crucial questions centered around the fundamentals of pointers.
 It provides a clear explanation of the distinctions between pointers and dereference operators.

+* [Virtual Memory: 7 Address Translation Example Walkthrough](https://youtu.be/6neHHkI0Z0o?si=b5yVYnKhNpNbLzyb) --- Virtual memory translation involves the conversion of virtual page numbers and offsets to their respective physical page numbers and offsets.
+This process ensures that programs can function as if there's a large, continuous memory space available, even if the physical memory is fragmented or limited.
+The page table is a key component in this system, maintaining a record of these mappings.
+These entries are stored on a storage device, like a disk.
+If a required page isn't readily available in the main memory, a page fault occurs.
+When this happens, the system retrieves the necessary page from the storage medium and loads it into memory, ensuring smooth operation.
 <br>
 <hr>